metablaster/WindowsFirewallRuleset/SECURITY.md

 Personal information is any information that can be used to determine your identity such as email, credit card or bank details, home address, birthdate, geographical location etc.\
-Personal information may also refer to hardware ID's, IP address, browsing habits etc. which if gained access to may uniquely identify your system.
+Personal information may also refer to hardware ID's, IP address, browsing habits etc. which if gained access to may uniquely identify you or your system.

 Security, on the other hand, refers to how your personal information is protected.\
 Security generally refers to the prevention of unauthorized access of data,